ioc-golang/ioc-golang-website/content/en/docs/Overview/feature.md

   Can take over object creation, parameter injection, factory methods.
 Customizable object parameter source.

-- Automatic code generation capability

-  We provide a code generation tool, and developers can annotate the structure through annotations, so as to easily generate structure registration code.

 - Code debugging ability

   Based on the idea of OP, it provides runtime monitoring and debugging capabilities for object methods taken over by the framework.

+- Automatic struct descriptors codes generation capability

+  We provide a code generation tool, and developers can annotate the structure through annotations, so as to easily generate structure registration code.

 - Scalability